-We first meet Raffi in the second episode of the series, “Maps and Legends”.
+We first meet Raffi in the second episode of the series, “Maps and Legends.”
 Admiral Jean-Luc Picard arrives at Raffi’s trailer out in the desert.
-After his request for a ship is spurned by Starfleet, he’s come to get her help to obtain a ship and pilot.
-Raffi greets him with disdain, and in their exchange illustrates how her life was turned upside down after Jean-Luc’s resignation from Starfleet.
+After his request for a ship is spurned by Starfleet, he seeks her help to obtain a ship and pilot.
+Raffi greets him with disdain, and in their exchange, illustrates how her life was turned upside down after Jean-Luc’s resignation from Starfleet.
 As she puts it, “my whole life for the last 14 years has been one long slide into humiliation and rage.”
 That action led to Raffi being fired from Starfleet as a punitive measure for her loyalty to Picard, who she calls “J.L.”
-She refuses to go with Picard on his mission to find out about Dahj’s sister and the other synthetics at first, but does confirm that she has engaged Cristobal Rios and the La Sirena for him.
-She finally relents after doing some further research and joins his crew that “has nothing to lose”.
+She refuses to go with Picard on his mission to find out about Dahj’s sister and the other synthetics at first, but does confirm that she has engaged Cristóbal Rios and the La Sirena for him.
+She finally relents after doing some further research and joins his crew that “has nothing to lose.”

 As neat as that may be, Raffi’s struggles do share similarities to what Black women endure in their daily lives and in the workplace.
-On the surface, Raffi seems like an erratic and embittered drunk who clings to the addictive Snakeleaf.
-The substance abuse is a bandage against all her wounds, which include those that formed when Jean-Luc’s own personal demons blinded him to what Raffi was dealing with and, eventually, lost contact with her for fourteen years.
+On the surface, Raffi seems like an erratic and embittered drunk who clings to the addictive snakeleaf.
+The substance abuse is a bandage against all her wounds, which include those formed when Jean-Luc’s own personal demons blinded him to what Raffi was dealing with and, eventually, lost contact with her for 14 years.

-Raffi’s journey is not unlike what many Black women have experienced when trying to advance within their fields, and in that the writers of Star Trek: Picard have tapped into and deftly told the story of the very unique brand of stress Black women have to deal with in the workplace.
+Raffi’s journey is not unlike what many Black women experience when trying to advance within their fields, and in that, the writers of Star Trek: Picard have tapped into and deftly told the story of the very unique brand of stress Black women have to deal with in the workplace.
 Throughout the rest of the series, Raffi taps back into what has made her the highly adept former lieutenant commander she was.
-On her journey through season one, she summons the strength to forgive herself and find a way forward and even reconciles with Picard as he shows vulnerability and truly apologizes for how he hurt her.
-One can’t help but applaud Michelle Hurd, a veteran actress for nailing every emotional note that Raffi feels from her brusqueness, to her being at the point of anguish.
+On her journey through Season 1, she summons the strength to forgive herself and find a way forward, and even reconciles with Picard as he shows vulnerability and truly apologizes for how he hurt her.
+One can’t help but applaud Michelle Hurd, a veteran actress, for nailing every emotional note that Raffi feels from her brusqueness, to her being at the point of anguish.
 It is in Raffi’s story that we learn that we still need to not only listen to how Black women suffer harm and neglect in this way, but also focus on creating safe spaces for their healing and a brighter future for their life going forward.

 Christopher A. Smith (he/him)hails from New York City, having worked in television and film post-production before turning to his first love of writing.
 He’s an avid movie watcher who enjoys a lot of reading and walking in his spare time, and has always wanted to try Saurian brandy.
 Find him on Twitter @infinitewords14